Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 panties in a twist, I've since bought the games obviously and perhaps my contributions to the fandom have re-payed this *horrible travesty.* Why am I bringing this up, you ask?
-Well the reason is that because of the disk not being legit, the cover too was a shoddily cut out piece of paper taped onto the box... and in fact it wasn't even AO's box-art, rather Munch's!
+Well the reason is that because of the disk not being legit, the cover too was a shoddily cut out piece of paper taped onto the box; in fact it wasn't even AO's box-art, rather Munch's!
 So for several years I kept wondering just who the hell that weird fish-guy could be as you don't meet him anywhere in the game.
 However, this of course didn't stop my enjoyment of the game, until I finally had enough and moved on.